inducer/pyopencl/doc/source/array.rst

         The number of meaningful entries in the array.
 Can also be computed by multiplying up the numbers in :attr:`shape`.

-    .. attribute :: mem_size

-        The total number of entries, including padding, that are present in the array.

     .. attribute :: nbytes

         The size of the entire array in bytes.
 Computed as :attr:`size` times